Interested in having a digital sign in your area? Here's what you need to know.

 4. Purchase Your Hardware

 Each individual unit is responsible for purchasing its hardware and paying for installation and any data port or connections that need to be created to accommodate the FourWinds setup.
-Contact AU Purchasing’s Manager (Eleni Karistinos, firstname.lastname@example.org) to purchase your equipment (TV monitor, PC player, mounts).
-She can also get a quote for you for installation with Metro AV.
+Contact AU Buyer (Tara Stratford, email@example.com) to get a quote for your equipment (TV monitor, PC player, mounts, installation with Metro AV).
+Once the quote is given and agreed upon, it is up to the individual departments to work with the vendor(s), and purchase their equipment.

 5. Coordinate the Installation